-We have been loath to carry airbag packs since they’ve been so heavy.
+Here at Skim Co, we have been hesitant ot jump on the airbag train because of their excessive weight.
 Enter the Mammut Ultralight with the Removable Airbag 3.0 system.
-Without the canister the pack is nearly race-weight, and it comes in under 2kg when all topped up.
+The pack is nearly race-weight without a cannister, and still comes in under 2kg with the cannister.
 That means you may not have to sacrifice much speed for the additional avalanche safety.
-The compressed air system is the 3rd iteration from Mammut, ..
+The compressed air system ..

 Avy professionals and International Ski Mountaineering Federation officials don't recommend using a probe shorter than 240 centimeters (94.5 inches).
 In fact, we don't even sell shorter probes, as there are easier ways to tell your ski partners you don't like them.
 If you're looking to send the opposite message, however, consider carrying a well-worn ARVA Pro 240.
 Made of 7075 alum..

 Designed to cut snow blocks, the G3 Bonesaw might be more at home in the zombie apocalypse.
 A proper backcountry skier should know exactly what he/she is about to ski on, and what better way to analyze the snowpack than with a saw inscribed with a snow-crystal sizing grid?
 Offset teeth, a long blade, and contoured handle make the Bonesaw a real favorite amongst guides and studious ..